BrainhackMTL/psy6983_2021/content/en/modules/machine_learning_neuroimaging/index.md

 Contact Andréanne Proulx if you have questions on this module, or if you want to check that you completed successfully all the exercises.

 ## Resources
-This module was presented by Jake Voegel during the QLSC 612 course in 2020, the slides are available [here](https://docs.google.com/presentation/d/1mTJoOSRKtGzhWeNLa9PXyKUYA0p9733UHVWrmIyi4zs/edit#slide=id.p).
+This module was presented by Jacob Vogel during the QLSC 612 course in 2020, the slides are available [here](https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/03-intro-to-machine-learning/ML_Regression_Tutorial.ipynb).

 The video of the presentation is available below:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RoKt_c08wx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2wj9OJjEDy0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you need to resfresh some machine learning concepts before diving in, here is the link to slides: https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/03-intro-to-machine-learning/IntroML_BrainHackSchool.pdf